Water flows on Mars, raising possibility that planet could support life – scientists

 FROM WATER TO SUPPORTING LIFE?

-Still unknown is whether minerals are absorbing water vapor directly from Mars' thin atmosphere, or if there is a source of melting ice beneath the surface.
+Still unknown is whether minerals are absorbing water vapour directly from Mars' thin atmosphere, or if there is a source of melting ice beneath the surface.

 Whatever the water's source, the prospect of liquid water, even seasonally, raises the intriguing prospect that Mars, which is presumed to be a cold and dead planet, could support life today.